 My name is David Worthington and I’m the owner-operator of Worthington’s Painting Inc. We are a small custom residential repaint company located about 25 miles northwest of Orlando in Apopka, FL.
 (Repaint Stucco Home)

-In this article we will be covering in great detail how to repaint stucco home (deep in degredation).
+In this article, we will be covering in great detail how to repaint a stucco home (deep in degradation).

 Including the recommended processes and products from Benjamin Moore and Sherwin Williams.
 Remember before commenting that we are located in Central Florida and the topic is repainting stucco with heavy chalk (deep degradation).

-Lets talk about degradation and explain what were looking at in the picture to the right.
-Degradation simply means degrading or breaking down of something.
-Here we are referring to the natural break down of the paint.
+Let’s talk about degradation and explain what we’re looking at in the picture to the right.
+Degradation simply means degrading or breaking down something.
+Here we are referring to the natural breakdown of the paint.
 (Repaint Stucco Home)

-What is paint made up of (simplify) PBS.
+What is paint made up of (simplify) PBS?
 Pigment, binder, and solvent.
-Pigment is the colorant (chalk), binder is the glue (latex) and solvent is the (water) which evaporates out leaving a solid colored film.
+The pigment is the colorant (chalk), the binder is the glue (latex) and the solvent is the (water) which evaporates out leaving a solid colored film.

 Aesthetics and Protection

 Paint failure isn’t a bad word or something you should take personally.
 Every paint job will experience paint failure sooner or later.
 It is our job to make sure it doesn’t happen prematurely.
-Premature paint failure is 99.9% of the time the applicators fault.
+Premature paint failure is 99.9% of the time the fault of the applicator.
 Either they didn’t follow proper surface preparation or didn’t apply ample product.
 (Repaint Stucco Home)

 Stucco cracks can most commonly occur when stucco is curing.
 Also as foundations are settling and